DiogoCostaPT/PULSE_cpp/wikipage/3_3_1Linux.rst

 	https://cmake.org/files/

-	Please make sure the cmake version is hogher than 3.10
+	Please make sure the cmake version is higher than 3.10

 4.Compile
 	There is a CmakeLists.txt in the github repo.
 You could directly compile the application with the command